-- 109. Other factors, such as whether the person receives New Zealand social welfare assistance, or whether the person regularly spends their holidays in New Zealand, may also be relevant. - 110.
+- 83. Other factors, such as whether the person receives New Zealand social welfare assistance, or whether the person regularly spends their holidays in New Zealand, may also be relevant, but again, only to the extent that they indicate the person is likely to or intends to return to live in their place of abode here. - 84.
 There is no exhaustive list of factors that can be taken into account.
-Any factor showing a person has a durable connection to New Zealand generally, to the location where their place of abode is situated, or to their place of abode itself may assist in drawing the inference that the person intends to live in New Zealand on an enduring basis, and therefore by implication that their dwelling here is their permanent place of abode.
+Any factor showing a person has a durable connection to their place of abode in New Zealand may be relevant, as it may assist in drawing the inference that the person intends to continue to habitually reside in their place of abode in New Zealand, such that it can be regarded as a permanent place of abode for them.

-"A" permanent place of abode
+A person may have a permanent place of abode elsewhere